nf-core/tools/README.md

 ### modules list

-To list all modules available on [nf-core/modules](https://github.com/nf-core/modules), you can use `nf-core modules list`, which will print all avilable modules to the terminal.
+To list all modules available on [nf-core/modules](https://github.com/nf-core/modules), you can use `nf-core modules list`, which will print all available modules to the terminal.

 ```console
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓